-Few car colors provide as much pop as red.
+Few car colors provide as much vibrance as red.
 Red highlights your car in a way that few other colors can.
-But it’s this aspect that makes red both popular and a color that many people don’t want.
+But this makes red both popular and a color that many people don’t want.

 Some people want to stand out from the crowd, but others just want to blend in.
 There’s nothing wrong with going red, though, and it certainly adds an excellent flair to the style of your vehicle.

 While the top six color options are all common and popular, these next three make up about 1% of the automotive audience in the United States.
 That said, green cars offer a unique way to spice up your car.
-While it’s not overly common, that doesn’t mean it isn’t stylistic.
+While it’s uncommon, that doesn’t mean it isn’t stylish.

 Green makes your car stand out, but not in the same bold way as red.
-It’s a more elegant appearance, and it’s this unique edge that makes it such a favorite.
+It’s a more elegant appearance, and this unique edge makes it such a favorite.

-Yellow and gold cars aren’t that popular either, but they offer a look of glitz and glam that no other color can match.
-Depending on the hue that you choose, it can either blend in or pop, and this versatility lets you get the yellow or gold car of your dreams.
+Yellow and gold cars aren’t that popular either, but they offer a glitz and glam look that no other color can match.
+Depending on the hue, it can blend in or pop, and this versatility lets you get the yellow or gold car of your dreams.

 What Car Color Stands Out the Most?

-There’s no doubt that your car’s color is a major factor in making it stand out.
+Undoubtedly, your car’s color is a major factor in making it stand out.
 But which car color does that the best?
-While red is renowned for its dashing characteristics, the truth is that it’s so common, it’s not the most eye-catching color out there.
+While red is renowned for its dashing characteristics, the truth is that it’s so common it’s not the most eye-catching color out there.

 Will Your Car Color Affect Your Resale Value?

 While your car’s color can affect its future resale value, the truth is that that impact is minimal.
-The more common car colors tend to hold their value well because they don’t turn off potential buyers.
-But the car colors that affect future resale value the most are beige and brown.
-They’re simply not popular car colors in the United States, and as such, it can be more of a challenge to find a buyer willing to drop the money on a car in a color that they really don’t want.
+The more common car colors hold their value well because they don’t turn off potential buyers.
+But the car colors that affect the resale value the most are beige and brown.
+They’re simply not popular car colors in the United States, and as such, it can be more of a challenge to find a buyer willing to drop the money on a car in a color they don’t want.

-Still, since the results are so similar across the board, we highly recommend going for a color that you want and letting the potential nominal change to the resale value sort itself out later.
+Still, since the results are so similar across the board, we highly recommend choosing a color you want and letting the potential nominal change to the resale value sort itself out later.

-With so many outstanding car colors out there, it can be hard to pick just one!
+With so many outstanding car colors, it can be hard to pick just one!
 So, take your time and look around!
-But in the end, know that all these car colors are great, and you really can’t go wrong with any of them!
+But in the end, all these car colors are great, and you can’t go wrong with any of them!